digitalbricklayer/digitalbricklayer/README.md

 ### Hi there 👋

-- :telescope: I’m working as a jack-of-all-trades Magento wrangler contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a jack-of-all-trades Magento wrangler on an e-commerce site.

 - :seedling: Exploring networking and DevOps.